 This part-time programme in the Faculty of Agriculture leads to a Higher Diploma in Rural Environmental Conservation and Management or to the degrees of MAgrSc/MSc(Agr) by Mode II.
 Course schedules are designed to facilitate participants with work commitments.
-The programme, which combines academic course work with projects in relevant areas, will replace the existing Diploma programme in Rural Environmental Management.
+The programme combines academic course work with projects in relevant areas.

-Entry to the Higher Diploma is restricted to applicants who hold a primary degree or equivalent qualifications.
+Entry to the Higher Diploma/MAgrSc/MSc(Agr) programme is restricted to applicants who hold a primary degree and who possess work experience in a relevant area.
 The course content, where feasible, will be adjusted to take account of the background and interests of the individual students.
 The Higher Diploma will be awarded at pass and honours level.

-Candidates who obtain at least 50% in the Higher Diploma examination will be eligible to proceed to the MAgrSc or MSc(Agr) Degree Mode II.
+Candidates who obtain at least 60% in the Higher Diploma examination may be eligible to proceed to the MAgrSc or MSc(Agr) Degree Mode II on Faculty approval.

-Applications should be submitted to the Academic Director, Rural Environmental Conservation and Management Programme, Department of Environmental Resource Management, Faculty of Agriculture, University College Dublin, Belfield, Dublin 4.
+Applications should be submitted to the Director, Rural Environmental Conservation and Management Programme, Department of Environmental Resource Management, Faculty of Agriculture, University College Dublin, Belfield, Dublin 4.

-YEAR 1
+Year 1

-ERM P008 Soils, Nutrients and Environmental Management 8 Credits Physical/chemical/mineralogical/hydrological properties of soils.
+ERM P008 Soils, Nutrients and Environmental Management

+Physical/chemical/mineralogical/hydrological properties of soils.
 Soil assessment and management/soil maps.
 Forestry and its interactions with the soil environment.
 Soil plant relations.
 Properties, reactions and environmental implications of using animal manures.
 Farm yard effluent.
 Heavy metals/micropollutants in the soil.
 Sustainable agriculture and organic farming.
 Weather and agriculture.
 Surface and ground water pollution.
 Soil testing and fertilizer recommendations for grass and tillage.
 Nutrient management planning.